Orthopedic Terms and Definitions

 Minimally Invasive Procedure

 A minimally invasive procedure (MIP) is any procedure (surgical or otherwise) that is less invasive than open surgery used for the same purpose.
-A minimally invasive orthopaedic procedure typically involves the use of arthoscopic, endoscopic or percutaneous devices and indirect observation of the surgical field through a display panel, and is carried out through the skin.
+A minimally invasive orthopaedic procedure typically involves the use of arthroscopic, endoscopic or percutaneous devices and indirect observation of the surgical field through a display panel, and is carried out through the skin.

 Benefits - With Minimally Invasive Surgery, you're likely to have less blood loss and postoperative pain, fewer and smaller scars, and a faster recovery than you would after open surgery.
 Depending on your condition, you may only need out-patient surgery or a short hospital stay.